31 Mar 2021

 5. Resources they can dedicate to the project

-However, even with the previous elements established, it is often difficult for SOC teams to choose the threat intelligence solution best suited to them, and to determine how to properly take advantage of the data it provides without further burdening the analysts.
-This is especially true for smaller, less mature teams that may not have the necessary tools, processes, or resources to help them prioritize data.
+However, even with the previous elements established, it is often difficult for SOC teams to choose the threat intelligence solution best suited to them and to determine how to properly take advantage of the data it provides without further burdening the analysts.

-Maltego’s Top 13 Recommendations on Threat Intel for SOC Teams 🔗︎
+Maltego’s Top 36 Threat Intelligence Providers for SOC Teams 🔗︎

-According to the 2021 SANS Cyber Threat Intelligence CTI survey published in January 2021, the types of threat intelligence that are most helpful to SOC team operations are:
+According to the 2022 SANS Cyber Threat Intelligence (CTI) Survey published in February 2022, the types of threat intelligence that are most useful for CTI operations include:

-Download this whitepaper for detailed descriptions and evaluations of the threat intelligence feed provided by each provider listed above.
+Download this whitepaper for detailed descriptions and evaluations of the top threat intelligence providers.
 This will help you make accurate and suitable purchasing decisions for the needs and responsibilities of your SOC teams.

-Don’t forget to follow us on Twitter and LinkedIn or subscribe to our email newsletter for more whitepapers, case studies, and SOC tips like this!
+Don’t forget to follow us on Twitter, LinkedIn, and Mastodon, or sign up to our email newsletter for more whitepapers, case studies, and SOC tips similar to this!

 Download the resource